lcthomas/engl4771s25/course-info-policies.md

 * Zoom: I will hold office hours in person, but for meetings outside of office hours, I can meet with you either in person or on Zoom.
 If we meet on Zoom, we will utilize a standing Zoom link for our meeting.
 You can find this link via our Canvas site.
 To meet with me on Zoom:
 1. From our Canvas site, click on “Zoom” in the left menu.
-2. This will take you to a page where you will see our standing class Zoom link (which is titled “ENGL 4771 COMBINED-XLIST Social Media and Contemporary Literature (2025SP)”).
+2. This will take you to a page where you will see our standing class Zoom link (which is titled “ENGL 4771 Social Media and Contemporary Literature (2025SP)”).
 Click “Join” to join the meeting.
 3. These meetings will not be recorded.
 I have enabled a waiting room for these meetings, which you will enter first when signing on.
 I will then let you into the Zoom room.
 If I do not let you in right away, this means I am meeting with another student.

 ### Email